 Most of the modifiers share some special properties that restrict the effect only to certain items.

-Restricts the effect only to one layer or to any layers that share the same pass index.
+Restricts the effect only to one layer or to any layers that share the same material Pass Index.

-Restricts the effect only to material that share the same material or pass index.
+Restricts the effect only to material that share the same material or material Pass Index.

 Restricts the effect only to a vertex group.